 - Processing of personal data means anything at all done to the data including collection, holding, organising, consulting, disclosure, and destruction.

-How do I access my personal data held by the School?
+How do I exercise my data subject rights?

 Please see our page on data subject rights.